What kind of structure do you need for free range poultry farming?

 The free range birds do not have their beaks cut, and have a real mean set of claws.
 Their love of foraging soon turns your lush outside range into a dust bowl.
 Within a week or so most of the grass will be gone, and shortly thereafter the roots.
 The range needs to be rotated before the roots are gone.
 What this in effect means is that while regulations state 5 birds per square outside – you are actually going to need about 4 times that.
 Your layout and house will need to be designed in such a way that it makes it easy to rotate the ranges.

-Both sides of the houses will need free range flaps that can be opened and closed as you allow the chickens access to that range.
+Both sides of the free range coop will need free range flaps that can be opened and closed as you allow the chickens access to that range.
 The house will be placed in the middle of your total range and suitable fencing will need to be used to cordon off the areas.
+The fencing will divide the outside space into ranges – minimum four, better five ranges – this will save the vegetation and the hens will not damage the roots – they will only have time to get the surface vegetation and then you rotate.

 As you can see, the structure is in the center and you can close off 3 fields while leaving one field open to the birds.
 You will need to water the recovering fields.
 What I do on my farm is I plant quick growing vegetables like spinach in the unused fields, and leave the stalks for the hens.
 If you are doing broilers you will need to follow the same procedure.
 If a particular piece of land is really being hammered by the chickens I lay down steel chicken wire / mesh and weight it down with bricks – this stops the hens from digging down too deep – while leaving them access to the surface.
 Some farmers put down welded mesh on top of the grass or gardens – this allow the birds to trim off the top of the vegetation without allowing them to get to the roots.
 Setting up a free range chicken house is easy if you think it through first.
 Remember you will need access to all the fields – and the door of your free range poultry house.
 If you need help with quantities and poultry equipment send me an email and I will give you a quote.